 How does leadership effectiveness impact your P&L?
 Great question!

 - The organization’s culture is negative, often characterized as “low trust” and doesn’t engage people.
-Additionally, employees describe the culture as “political” because those in power look out for themselves and will throw others under the bus to save themselves
+Additionally, employees describe the culture as “political” because those in power look out for themselves.
+And they will throw others under the bus to save themselves

 - Employee engagement is lower than comparator companies